Forthcoming Meetings

 Saturday 13 September at 10:30 hrs

 Headon Warren, Totland.
 This gentle stroll is an opportunity to discover what Natural England, together with local landowners, is planning in order to enhance the Headon Warren area for wildlife and visitors.
-Leader: Mark Larter.
-More details to follow.
+Park in Warren Farm car park off the B3322 to Alum Bay SZ 313854.
+Led by Mark Larter of Natural England.

 Botany